Mathematics education in the United States: Preparation for college

-Enrichment programs
+Enrichment programs and accelerated tracks

 Growing numbers of parents have opted to send their children to enrichment and accelerated learning after-school or summer programs in mathematics, leading to friction with school officials who are concerned that their primary beneficiaries are affluent white and Asian families, prompting parents to pick private institutions or math circles.
 Some public schools serving low-income neighborhoods even denied the existence of mathematically gifted students.
-In fact, while American educators tend to focus on poorly performing students rather than those at the top, unlike their Asian counterparts.
+In fact, American educators tend to focus on poorly performing students rather than those at the top, unlike their Asian counterparts.
+Parents' proposal for an accelerated track for their children are oftentimes met with hostility by school administrators.
+Conversely, initiatives aimed at de-emphasizing certain core subjects, such as Algebra I, triggered strong backlash from parents and university faculty members.
 Students identified by the Study of Mathematically Precocious Youth as top scorers on the mathematics (and later, verbal) sections of the SAT often became highly successful in their fields.
 By the mid-2010s, some public schools have begun offering enrichment programs to their students.

+Similarly, while some school districts have proposed to stop separating students by mathematical ability in order to ensure they begin high school at the same level, parents of gifted children have pushed back against this initiative, fearing that it would jeopardize their children's future college admissions prospects, especially in the STEM fields.
+In San Francisco, for example, such a plan was dropped due to a combination of mixed results and public backlash.

+Shortage of instructors

+A shortage of qualified mathematics schoolteachers has been a serious problem in the United States for many years.
+In order to rectify this problem, the amount of instructional hours dedicated towards mathematical contents has been increased in undergraduate programs aimed at training elementary teachers.
+Teachers oftentimes unknowingly transmit their own negative attitude towards mathematics to their students, damaging the quality of instruction.